sthesing/ta-zettels/README.md

   The easiest way is to use Textadept's own YAML-Module.
 That comes with a working installation of lyaml. ta-zettels will work with it, out of the box.
+- [lua-path](https://github.com/moteus/lua-path) - unpack the contents of
+the folder lua into your `modules` directory.